HarvielArcilla/Baybayin-model-for-16px/README.md

 # baybayin model for 16px
  Machine Learning Model for Identifying Traditional Tagalog Baybayin Characters

-This model is a small personal project to designed to bring attention to precolonial pilipino culture.
-It serves little practical purpose for machine to identify a characters in a largely unsued script, but hopefully a project like this can shed light toward the erasure of pilipino and Southeast Asian culture.
+This model is a small personal project designed to bring attention to pre-colonial filipino culture.
+It serves little practical purpose for machines to identify characters in a largely unsued/dead script, but hopefully a project like this can shed light toward the erasure of filipino and Southeast Asian culture.

 The model was trained on 400+ b/w 16x16 images of various baybayin characters.
 All characters were written by filipinos such as myself and close friends and relatives.